Electrode-iOS/ELLocation/README.md

 Combining `accuracy: .Coarse` with `updateFrequency: .ChangesOnly`, along with `requestAuthorization(.Always)` yields the lowest battery usage, at the expense of less accurate location data and infrequent updates.

-## Contributions

-We appreciate your contributions to all of our projects and look forward to interacting with you via Pull Requests, the issue tracker, via Twitter, etc.  We're happy to help you, and to have you help us.
-We'll strive to answer every PR and issue and be very transparent in what we do.

-When contributing code, please refer to our [Dennis](https://github.com/Electrode-iOS/Dennis).

 ## License

 The MIT License (MIT)

-Copyright (c) 2015 Walmart, and other Contributors
+Copyright (c) 2015-2016 Walmart, and other Contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal